bayugyug/authorizer/README.md

 # authorizer

-## Package can securely sign / un-sign a request payload
+## Package will Securely Sign / Un-sign a payload
 	- Prerequisite must have a valid RSA private/public certificates